Tag: car repair

 A driver must know the signs of a tire blowout so the driver can react quickly and properly.
 A tire blowout typically starts with a loud, popping sound followed by a “whoosh” of air leaving the tire.
 As the tire goes flat, the driver will likely feel the vehicle slow down and pulling the car in the direction of the damaged tire.

-The most important piece of advice when a blowout occurs is remain calm and do not panic.
+When a blowout occurs, remain calm and do not panic.
 It can be tempting to become startled by the sudden pop and change in the car’s handling, but quick and unplanned maneuvers, such as an abrupt turn of the wheel or slamming on the brakes, can create a recipe for disaster.
 Experts recommend holding on to the steering wheel and allow the car to slow down gradually.
 Once you know you have control, pull your vehicle over and turn on your emergency hazard lights.

 There is a simple step that drivers can take to reduce the odds of a blowout from happening.
 Make it a habit to check your tire pressure and look at your tires regularly.
 Underinflated and damaged tires are a leading blowout contributor.
 Most vehicles made within the last decade feature tire pressure monitors, but a quick inspection of the tire’s condition is helpful.